 The carillon of Saint-Salvi

-It consists of 8 bells installed in 1959 by the Paccard foundry in Annecy.
-All the bells, installed at the same level on a three-bay wooden belfry, can ring on the fly.
-He is the master of time in the historic center punctuating the day by marking 8 a.m., 12 p.m., 1 p.m. and 15 p.m.
-He has about forty pieces in his repertoire.
+It's made of 8 bells installed in 1959 by the Paccard foundry in Annecy.
+All the bells, installed at the same level on a three-span wooden belfry, can ring on the fly.
+He is the time master of the historic center punctuating the day by marking 8 a.m., 12:15 p.m., 15 p.m. and 19 p.m.
+He has around forty pieces in his repertoire.
 Its tunes resonate in the historic center.
-Near Albi, the Carillon de la Drèche and its 19 bells are impressive.
-Every Sunday at 31 p.m., the carillonneur plays live.

 Saint-Salvi Square